-The Cook Islands are celebrated for being 'the best kept secret in the Pacific Islands', so there's no shame in having to Google exactly where and what they are.
-Fifteen islands and a total land area of just 240sq km make up the blissful Cook Islands, while the idyllic climate makes me want to go right now, this minute.
+The Cook Islands are well-known for being the closest you can get to paradise on Earth, yet you might have to Google exactly where and what they are.
+Fifteen islands and a total land area of just 240sq km make up the blissful Cook Islands, while the idyllic climate makes us want to go right now, this minute.

 With kayaking, horse riding through the Papua waterfall, surfing and sailing on offer there's no chance of boredom on the Cook Islands.
 Don't leave without trekking the ancestral warpaths of Rarotonga or windsurfing on Muri Beach either.